 Calm down, folks.
 Things will settle eventually — just try to deal with this wave of new users with some grace and patience.
 You knew this would happen someday, right?
 Isn’t it a good thing that people are trying something new to escape the toxic hellscape of Twitter?

 Anyway, I had some knowledge about Mastodon and how it works before I officially joined, but it’s still been an interesting experience getting the feel of the place.
 I love its decentralized setup, complete lack of advertising, and self-policing nature where the abusive scum and villainy on the network can easily be partitioned off from everyone else (through blocking/muting/server bans).
 I’ve been on there quite a lot recently and have only encountered one person who was a toxic misinformation-spreading asshat, so I blocked him.
 I then checked out the server he’s on and found much more toxic asshattery running rampant on there, so I blocked his entire server.
-Sometimes it’s best to just nuke them from orbit, just to be sure.
+Sometimes you gotta nuke them from orbit, just to be sure.

 So my Mastodon experience has been 99.9% positive — I love just jumping on there and looking at the worldwide feeds to see what people are talking about.
 It feels very chill — yes, there are some posts about politics or other heavy topics, but you’ll also find people posting about all kinds of other stuff.
 It has the feel of early social media, before algorithms and advertising started fucking up the entire experience.
 Mastodon doesn’t use algorithms to drive content, which means typical “influencer” behavior won’t work…and that leads to less crap for the rest of us to see.
 What’s not to like?